Last updated 6/2021

 Steel Lake, Federal Way

-This is a very popular park with a brand spanking newly renovated HUGE kids’ playground.
+This is a very popular park with a nice kids’ playground.
 There are plenty of picnic tables, and a swimming area with sand.
-No lifeguard as far as I know this year.
-I’m not sure on the playground status.

 Dumas Bay Sanctuary, Federal Way